 Effective Date of the Amended Plan.
 Our board of directors adopted the 2018 Plan on March 8, 2018, and it became effective on May 10, 2018 upon approval by our stockholders at our 2018 annual meeting.
-Our board of directors adopted the Plan Amendment on March 1, 2019, and it will become effective upon approval by our stockholders.
+Our board of directors adopted the first amendment to the 2018 Plan on March 1, 2019, and it became effective upon approval by our stockholders at our 2019 annual meeting.
+Our board of directors adopted the Plan Amendment on March 1, 2020, and it will become effective upon approval by our stockholders at our 2020 annual meeting.
 Awards of incentive options may be granted under the Amended Plan until March 8, 2028.
 No other awards may be granted under the Amended Plan after the date that is ten years from the date of stockholder approval.